yashagraawal/ProductsData/README.md

-Title: Product Data Management Protocol
+Title: Product Data Management

 Abstract:
-This protocol outlines the systematic retrieval of product data from an API source and its subsequent insertion into a database.
+This project outlines the systematic retrieval of product data from an API source and its subsequent insertion into a database.

 Data Retrieval Procedure:
 The application initiates data retrieval from the designated API endpoint: